Table of Contents

 This concerns respondents who continually select the neutral answer options.
 These include options such as ‘Don’t Know’, ‘N/A’, and ‘No opinion’.

-Extremity responses are where respondents select only extreme answer options.
-It mostly concerns scaled questions, where options such as ‘Strongly Agree’ and ‘Strongly Disagree’ are available.
+This mostly concerns scaled questions (e.g. Likert Scales/ Matrices), where options such as ‘Strongly Agree’ and ‘Strongly Disagree’ are available.

-This is often a result of leading questions or loaded words, making people feel they need to fully agree or disagree.
-To avoid this, ensure your question wording is as neutral as possible.
+It’s often a result of leading questions or loaded words, making people feel they need to fully agree or disagree.

 This pertains to respondents that select the first available answer option for each question.